ivan-paleo/publish-micro-image/README.md

 resolving power of the microscope (*i.e.* closer points will be distinguishable).
 This is what we usually refer to as “*higher* resolution”, even though the value for $\delta_L$ is *smaller*.
 Confusing, right?
-This is why I prefer to talk about “better/worse” resolution rather than “smaller/larger”.
+This is why **I prefer to talk about “better/worse” resolution rather than “smaller/larger”**.

 The NOTE 3 of the FDS §2.2.8 states that “the optical \[lateral\] resolution can be achieved only under ideal conditions (including